 Principal, Blackwell Structural Engineers

-He began volunteering at PEO in 2005, when he joined the Experience Requirements Committee, serving in later years as chair.
+He began volunteering at Professional Engineers Ontario (PEO) in 2005, when he joined the Experience Requirements Committee, serving in later years as chair.
 He has served on and chaired many of PEO’s regulatory committees and task forces.
 In 2016 he was elected to serve on PEO Council as Councillor-at-Large.
-He has also served as Vice-President (Elected), President-Elect, President and now serves as Past-President.
+He has also served as Vice-President (Elected), President-Elect, President, and now serves as Past-President.

 Bellini has taught structures courses at the University of Waterloo and Laurentian University.
 He is also frequently invited as a guest critic at Architecture Studio Reviews at University of Toronto, Ryerson and Dalhousie.